 So you are looking at about $600 over ten years, not really a monumental sum, and that includes growth.
 The straight dollar for dollar loss is closer to $460.

 For me, it really depends on how much better you think your teeth get cleaned with an electric toothbrush.
-An average of $60 dollars per year is sort of a small price to pay for a little extra health insurance, especially since poor brushing can be associated with shorter life expectancies and heart problems.
+An average of $60 per year is a small price for a little extra health insurance, especially since poor brushing can be associated with shorter life expectancies and heart problems.
 However, that being said, as a back-to-the-basics and simple life kind of man, I certainly wouldn’t fault you if you leaned the other way.